kyma-project/test-infra/development/gcp/cloud-functions/rotateserviceaccount/README.md

 This cloud function creates new key for a GCP service account and updates the requesting secret data.
 The function is triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.

-1. Secret in Secret mnager senda a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
+1. Secret in Secret Manager sends a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
 2. The Cloud Function is started.
 3. The Cloud Function check if the value of the `eventType` attribute is set to `SECRET_ROTATE` and stops execution otherwise.
 4. The Cloud Function check if the value of the `type` label is set to `service-account` and stops execution otherwise.